Ghost Rider (Danny Ketch): Publication history

 The third Ghost Rider debuted in Ghost Rider vol. 3 #1 (May 1990).
 The series ended with a cliffhanger in vol. 3 #93 (Feb.
 1998).
 Marvel finally published the belated final issue nine years later as Ghost Rider Finale (Jan.
 2007), which reprints vol. 3, #93 and the previously unpublished #94.
-Ketch appears in the current Ghost Rider series alongside Johnny Blaze.
-In support of the series, Ketch received his own miniseries titled Ghost Rider: Danny Ketch, written by Simon Spurrier.
+Ketch later appeared in the Ghost Rider comic book alongside Johnny Blaze.
+He received his own miniseries titled Ghost Rider: Danny Ketch, written by Simon Spurrier.

 Fictional character biography

 Daniel Ketch was born in Brooklyn, New York.
 One night, Daniel and his sister Barbara were attacked by gangsters; with his sister grievously wounded by Deathwatch, Daniel fled and hid in a junkyard, where he found a motorcycle bearing a mystical sigil.
 Upon touching the sigil, he was transformed into the Ghost Rider.
 This Ghost Rider was nearly identical to the previous, though his costume and bike had undergone a modernized tailoring.
-He beat the gangsters, but was unable to save Barbara, who had slipped into a coma as a result from her injury.
-She was eventually killed by Blackout, whom Ketch had acquired as a mortal enemy.
+He beat the gangsters, but was unable to save Barbara, who is rendered comatose.
+Barbara is later killed by Blackout, who becomes Ketch's mortal enemy.

-Ketch later learned the origin of Zarathos from the mystical dream lord Nightmare, who believed the entity to which Ketch was bound was Zarathos reborn and freed from the Soul Crystal.
-Ghost Rider denied this, though others, including Mephisto, believed otherwise.

 Alliances and deaths

 When Ghost Rider becomes a part of the team the Midnight Sons, he dies twice.
-The first person who killed Ghost Rider was the vampire hunter Blade, who was at the time possessed by the mystical book the Darkhold.
-He was soon revived by the Darkhold Redeemers, along with everyone else killed by Blade.
+The first person who kills him is the vampire hunter Blade, who was at the time possessed by the Darkhold.
+Ghost Rider is soon revived by the Darkhold Redeemers, along with everyone else killed by Blade.
 The second time Daniel Ketch was killed was by Zarathos, but, as previously, was resurrected.

-Ketch and Johnny Blaze later learned they were long-lost brothers and that their family was the inheritor of a mystical curse related to the Spirits of Vengeance.
-Danny Ketch seemed to die by the hand of Blackout, but the Spirit of Vengeance to which he had been bound through the bike's talisman lived on.
-During this time Ketch's only existence remained inside a void and he was only able to communicate with Ghost Rider via the spirit world.
+Ketch and Johnny Blaze later learn that they are long-lost brothers and that their family has a mystical curse related to the Spirits of Vengeance.
+Ketch is killed by Blackout, but the Spirit of Vengeance to which he had been bound through the bike's talisman lived on.
+During this time, Ketch's only existence remained inside a void and he was only able to communicate with Ghost Rider via the spirit world.

+When the Fantastic Four are captured by Skrull forces, Ketch joins Spider-Man, Wolverine, and the Hulk in forming the new Fantastic Four.